{{org_field_logo}}

 3. Legal and Regulatory Framework

-This policy aligns with the following legal and regulatory standards:
+This policy is implemented in line with the legal and regulatory framework applicable in England, including:

 4. Gas Safety Responsibilities